-As a result of the State of California economy, certain apportionments owed to the District for funding of FTES, categorical programs, and construction reimbursements which are attributable to the 2010-2011 fiscal year have been deferred to the 2011-2012 fiscal year.
-The total amount of funding deferred into the 2011-2012 fiscal year was \$5,426,098.
+Due to the State budget situation, certain general apportionments owed to the District for the 2011-2012 fiscal year have been deferred to the 2012-2013 fiscal year.
+The District's total amount of funding deferred into the 2012-2013 fiscal year was \$5,466,027.
 These deferrals of apportionment are considered permanent with future funding also being subject to deferral into future years.
 As of the audit report date, the District had received all of the deferrals owed to them by the State.